-Children are cared for in a secure, welcoming environment.
-Staff have a secure understanding of their role in keeping children safe and daily checks of the premises are made.
+Children are cared for in safe and welcoming environment.
+Staff are secure in their understanding of their role in keeping children safe and daily checks of the premises are made.
 Children are protected from potential hazards as steps are taken to minimise identified risks.
 This enables children to move around freely and safely, indoors and outdoors.
 Effective safety and security precautions are in place, such as all gates having secure fastenings.
+Children independently select activities from a wide range of good quality toys and equipment stored in child height furniture.
+The staff carefully monitors all toys to ensure they are safe and appropriate for their age and stage of development.

-Children are familiar with keeping themselves safe when out, as they are introduced to road safety through topics and role-play activities.
+Children are familiar with keeping themselves safe when out as they are introduced to road safety through topics and role-play activities.
 Children are aware of procedures to follow in the event of a fire.
 Fire drills are held regularly, recorded and assessed in order that any problems can be discussed and rectified to maintain children's safety.
+Children are well protected as the staff have a secure understanding of their role and responsibilities with regards to child protection matters.
+Policies and procedures are in place and follow the Safeguarding Children Board guidelines.